 What is special about the Durham First Folio?
 What does it mean to Durham University students and the wider population of the North of England to have a copy of this cultural icon?
 How do we celebrate the future of this book while preserving its history?
 What role does a binding play in the lifetime of a rare book?
 What binding does the modern world choose for a First Folio?

 These questions have challenged, compelled, and excited us, and exploring their answers has reshaped our understanding of this fascinating book.

 Binding the Bard runs parallel to the continuing work of conserving the Folio, and asks the bookbinding community to explore how the Durham First Folio might be bound in a creative celebration of its multifaceted history and exciting future.

 Binders are encouraged to read the full story of the Durham First Folio as they begin to reflect on competition themes.

-Deadline to register interest: 1 February 2024
+Deadline to register interest: 15 February 2024 (deadline extended)